hazelcast/hazelcast/README.md

 # Using Azure With ZONE_AWARE Partition Group

-When you use Azure plugin as discovery provider, you can configure Hazelcast Partition Group configuration with Azure.
-You need to add fault domain or dns domain to your machines.
-So machines will be grouped with respect to their fault or dns domains.
+When you use Azure plugin as discovery provider, you can configure Hazelcast Partition Grouping with Azure.
+You need to add fault domain or DNS domain to your machines.
+So machines will be grouped with respect to their fault or DNS domains.
-For more information please read: http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#partition-group-configuration
+For more information please read: http://docs.hazelcast.org/docs/3.7/manual/html-single/index.html#partition-group-configuration.

 ```xml
 ...